FreakC-Foundation/FreakC/README.md

 This language is licensed under the MIT License

-**Under any circumstances, please properly credit and mention the original creator if you are using this project's code**
+**Under any circumstances, please properly credit and mention the original creator if you are using this project's code or anything related to it (syntax, documentations, utilities,...).**